DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 ### Retrieving contacts

-Sometimes, you might need to get the contacts information (contact point, normal, penetration depth, \dots) that occurs in your physics world.
+Sometimes, you might need to get the contacts information (contact point, normal, penetration depth, ...) that occurs in your physics world.

 If you are using a physics world to only test for collisions (you never call the `PhysicsWorld::update()` method), you can retrieve contacts information directly when you call the `PhysicsWorld::testCollision()` group of methods.
 Those methods take a pointer to a